-In hopes of having a diverse candidate pool, it is important to first acknowledge the makeup of the current faculty in the department, and ask yourself the following questions:
+In hopes of having a varied candidate pool, it is important to first acknowledge the makeup of the current faculty in the department, and ask yourself the following questions:

-- How does your department's current faculty represent various backgrounds and experiences? - What identities and experiences are currently lacking amongst the department?
-Individual identities, in and of themselves, may not be considered in the DEI statement or in evaluating "culture add." - How do the candidates' personal connections to the works they are teaching authentically represent the various genres and topics they are teaching, and provide authentic representation for our student body? - What do our students wish to see in their faculty makeup? - Finally, what can you do to reach candidates who could provide a culture add to the current faculty?
+- How does your department's current faculty represent various backgrounds and experiences? - What identities and experiences are currently lacking amongst the department? - How do the candidates' personal connections to the works they are teaching authentically represent the various genres and topics they are teaching, and provide authentic representation for our student body? - What do our students wish to see in their faculty makeup? - Finally, what can you do to reach candidates who could provide a culture add to the current faculty?
 How can the department support culture add hires?